apache/trafficserver/doc/admin-guide/plugins/compress.en.rst

 match the pattern will be considered compressible, and only deflated versions of the objects will be cached and returned to clients.
 This may be useful for objects which already have their own compression built-in, to avoid the expense of multiple rounds of compression for trivial gains.
-If the regex is preceeded by ``!`` (for example ``allow !*/nothere/*``), it disables the plugin from those machine URLs.
+If the regex is preceded by ``!`` (for example ``allow !*/nothere/*``), it disables the plugin from those machine URLs.

 enabled